 Photo: Library of the London School of Economics and Political Science

-Nelson Mandela was a South African politician, philanthropist, revolutionary, reformer, passionate human rights activist during apartheid (racial segregation policy) and President of South Africa from 1994 to 1999.
-He had a profound influence on the history of South Africa and the world.
-For his beliefs, Mandela spent almost 27 years in prison, but he did not lose faith in the liberation of his people from the oppression of the authorities, and after leaving prison he achieved democratic elections, as a result of which he became the first black president of South Africa.
-His tireless work for the peaceful overthrow of the apartheid regime and for the establishment of democracy has inspired millions of people around the world.
+Nelson Mandela was a South African politician, philanthropist, revolutionary, reformer, passionate advocate for human rights during apartheid (policy of racial segregation) and President of South Africa from 1994 to 1999.
+He had a profound influence on history South Africa and the whole world.
+Mandela spent almost 27 years in prison for his beliefs, but he did not lose faith in the liberation of his people from the oppression of the authorities, and after leaving prison he achieved democratic elections, as a result of which he became the first black president of South Africa.
+His tireless work to peacefully end the apartheid regime and establish democracy inspired millions of people around the world.
 In 1993, Nelson Mandela won the Nobel Peace Prize.

 Photo: wikimedia commons

 Also known as the Maid of Orleans, Joan of Arc is the greatest heroine in French history and one of the most famous women in world history.
-Born into a poor farming family in 1412, she believed she had been chosen by God to lead France to victory in the Hundred Years' War with England.
-The girl died before the end of the war, but her courage, passion and devotion to her goal (especially during the siege of Orleans) caused a long-awaited moral upsurge and inspired the entire French army for the final victory in the protracted and seemingly hopeless confrontation with the British.
-Unfortunately, in the battle, the Maid of Orleans was captured by the enemies, was condemned by the Inquisition and burned at the stake at the age of 19.
+She was born into a poor farming family in 1412 and believed that she was chosen by God to lead France to victory in the Hundred Years' War with England.
+The girl died before the end of the war, but her courage, passion and devotion to her goal (especially during the siege of Orleans) caused a long-awaited moral upsurge and inspired the whole French army for the final victory in the protracted and seemingly hopeless confrontation with the British.
+Unfortunately, in battle, the Maid of Orleans was captured by her enemies, condemned by the Inquisition and burned at the stake at the age of 19.

 1. Jesus Christ